Tw1ddle/dataslinger/README.md

 ## Usage

 Download the pre-built demo [here](https://s3.amazonaws.com/dataslinger-bucket/index.html).
-Open the tool and select a demo activity.
+Open the application and select a demo activity.

- * Use the sendMessages command in the console to send arbitrary data between slingers and receivers.
+ * Use the sendMessages command in the console to send chunks of data between slingers and receivers.
- * In the image-based activities, try drag-dropping images onto the window.
+ * In the image-based activities, try drag-dropping images onto the window and observe the transferred images pop up on the receiving end.

 ## Building